-Wacom Cintiq 16: price and availability
+Wacom Cintiq 16: Price and availability

-Sitting between the Intuos Pro and Cintiq Pro 13, the new Cintiq 16 pen display costs $649.95 / £528.99 / €599.90.
+Sitting between the Wacom One and Cintiq 22, the Cintiq 16 pen display costs $649.95 / £529 / €599.90.
 That’s significantly cheaper than the same-sized Cintiq Pro 16, which will set you back $1,499.96 / £1,399 / €1,599.

 Clearly, Wacom is looking to take on the growing market of cheaper Wacom alternatives that has developed over the last few years: Huion, XP-Pen and so on.
-These companies are producing excellent pen display and graphic tablets, and have found a loyal fanbase thanks to their much cheaper price points.
+These companies are producing excellent pen display and graphic tablets, and have found a loyal fan base thanks to their much cheaper price points.

 Wacom still doesn’t win on price with the Cintiq 16, but it’s dramatically closed the gap – and it has the excellent Pro Pen 2 stylus up its sleeve.
 Most competitor pens top out at 2,048 levels of pressure sensitivity, compared to its 8,192.

-Wacom Cintiq 16: display and drawing experience
+Wacom Cintiq 16: Display and drawing experience

-Wacom Cintiq 16: features
+Wacom Cintiq 16: Stylus

-Wacom Cintiq 16: early verdict
+Wacom Cintiq 16: Touch

-It isn’t a Cintiq Pro: you don’t get the UHD resolution, multitouch control or as many connectivity options.
+And it really isn’t a Cintiq Pro: you don’t get the UHD resolution, multitouch control or as many connectivity options.
 It isn’t as portable as a Surface Pro or iPad Pro either.

 Also read: Hands on: Dell XPS 13 (2019) review (opens in new tab)